-- Actual cost per customer served and placed - Number of hard-to-employ customers served - Leveraged amounts of training and supportive services - Number of employers utilized/market penetration - Training completion rate (set at 85%) - Training in Sacramento Works, Inc.'s approved Occupational Clusters for the region (currently set at 90%) - Documentation of services in the CalJOBS shared electronic database and tracking system - Customer/employer satisfaction - Submission of timely and accurate reports to SETA, both Fiscal and MIS - The provision of access by customers and staff to and support of the CalJOBS electronic case tracking system, and the maintenance of the organization's information technology infrastructure supporting all technology related functions.
+- Actual cost per customer served and placed - Number of hard-to-employ customers served - Leveraged amounts of training and supportive services - Number of employers utilized/market penetration - Training completion rate - Training in Sacramento Works, Inc.'s approved Occupational Clusters for the region - Documentation of services in the CalJOBS shared electronic database and tracking system - Customer/employer satisfaction - Submission of timely and accurate reports to SETA, both Fiscal and MIS - The provision of access by customers and staff to, and support of, the CalJOBS electronic case tracking system, and the maintenance of the organization's information technology infrastructure supporting all technology related functions.
 At a minimum, a funded center's infrastructure must include high speed internet access, computers and printers for customers and staff, internal wiring, and all required connections.